jcruz0x/chargen/bookdata/md/sage.md

 You spent years learning the lore of the multiverse.
-Vou scoured manuscripts, studied scrolls, and listened to the greatest experts on the subjects that interest you.
+You scoured manuscripts, studied scrolls, and listened to the greatest experts on the subjects that interest you.
 Your efforts have made you a master in your fields of study.